-In order to establish new service, we require a Driver’s License, Social Security Card (or Military ID), a lease agreement or proof of ownership and a completed Request for New Service and Confidentiality form.
+In order to establish new service, please provide: proof of identification (ex.
+A U.S. or foreign issued Driver's License, military ID, passport, i.d. card, visa or other identifying documentation); social security number; proof of residency (ex. a lease agreement or proof of ownership for the premises you wish to establish utility service): and a completed Request for New Service and Confidentiality form.
+If you are unable to provide any of the listed documents or information, please call the Utility Business Office at 298-5616 or visit the office at 401 North 3rd Street for assistance.
 For businesses, a tax ID number is required.
 Service deposits must also be paid before the service can be turned on.
-The information needs to be brought to 401 N 3rd Street, emailed firstname.lastname@example.org or faxed to 254‐298‐5263.
+The information needs to be brought to 401 N 3rd Street, emailed to firstname.lastname@example.org or faxed to 254‐298‐5263.
 We require 1 business day’s notice to turn services on.Please note, if water service is currently off, someone must be present for us to turn the water on.
 We scheduled a 2 hour window, either 8:00‐10:00, 10:00‐12:00, 1:00‐3:00 or 3:00‐5:00 depending on the billing cycle.

 Please call (254-298-5616) or email (email@example.com) the Utility Business Office to transfer your service from one address to another.
 Services can be left on at both addresses for up to 10 days.
 We will require verification of some account information before the request can be processed.
 We require one business days' notice to turn on services at the new address.
 Lease agreements may be required before transferring the service along with a new confidentiality form for the new address.
 A New Account Fee will be applied to your first bill at your new address.
 Please note, if water service is currently off at the new address, someone must be present for us to turn the water on.
 We scheduled a 2 hour window, either 8:00-10:00, 10:00-12:00, 1:00-3:00 or 3:00-5:00 depending on the billing cycle.